 And we couldn’t leave you without mentioning Mowgli Adventures.
 They spent 2,500 hours converting their big and beautiful 4x4 Mercedes Sprinter into the wonderful Baloo.
 A labour of love indeed!

 So that’s the ultimate go-to guide to converting your campervan.
 If you’re embarking on your own conversion project soon, we’d love to hear from you.
+If you are also interested in converting your motorhome, check out some of our other top tips.
 Let us know how you get on!